Research Opportunity: Discovering genes for singing ability in Australian families

 In behavioural genetics it is well-established that heritability of complex traits, like high singing ability, is likely due to additive genetic effects of multiple genes of small effect.
 The advantage of studying large multiplex families is that they are more likely to have fewer genes of larger effect, making gene discovery more likely.
 Thus, we hypothesise that by measuring the complex nature of singing in a set of large multiplex families, we will discover genetic loci that contribute to high singing ability.

-Our team has an exciting PhD opportunity for a multidisciplinary project examining cognitive and genetic contributions to singing ability uniquely designed to leverage expertise across top behavioural, medical and musical schools.
+We are seeking a highly motivated Honours or Masters of Science, Bioinformatics or Biomedicine student for a fully funded PhD scholarship to complete a multidisciplinary project examining genetic contributions to singing ability uniquely designed to leverage expertise across top behavioural, medical and musical schools.

 Local and overseas students are encouraged to apply.
-3 year stipend offered.
+Fully funded 3.5 year stipend available.

 Honours or Master’s degree in Behavioural Genetics or Bioinformatics and Statistics or Molecular Genetics or Molecular Biology; High academic marks that would meet eligibility for enrolment in a Research Higher Degree at the University of Melbourne.